 c) LDH- V (M4) is a homotetramer of ‘M’ subunits present in skeletal muscle cells.

-The heart form of LDH has very high Km for substrate and very low affinity and Vmax.
+Very high Km for substrate and very low affinities and Vmax are characteristics of the heart form of LDH.
 These properties are very common for heart form since pyruvate accumulation rarely occurs due to the aerobic nature of heart muscle cells.

 Isozymes of LDH are also used in clinical biochemistry as diagnostic markers.
 LDH-I is a marker for myocardial infection, while LDH-V is a marker enzyme for muscular dystrophy.